Skip to main content

 Health Insurance

-Health insurance is a required.
-For students and volunteers, the University does not cover doctors' appointments or medical bills if an accident should occur.
+Health insurance is required for all students and volunteers.
+Colorado Mesa University and the Forensic Investigation Research Station are not liable for injury incurred and does not cover doctors' appointments or medical bills if an accident occurs.

 Risks

-The most common risks are dehydration and sunburn from working outdoors in a desert environment, mishandling of sharp instruments, and strained muscles.
-The FIRS does not accept donations with some types of communicable diseases (TB, MRSA, or hepatitis), and all people at the FIRS use universal precautions, but there is always a minimal risk of coming into contact with a decedent with an undiagnosed disease.
+The most common risks are associated with the high elevation arid environment (dehydration, sunburn, snakes, and scorpions).
+Mishandling of sharp instruments, and failing to adhere to blood born pathogen protocol increase risk.
+The FIRS does not accept donations with some types of communicable diseases (TB, MRSA, or hepatitis), however there is always minimal risk of coming into contact with a decedent with an undiagnosed disease.
+FIRS personnel are required to adhere to trained safety procedures to minimize risk for all.